dreary-dugong/anki-rephrase/README.md

 prompt to llama3.1:8b.
 The host, port, and model are all configurable from within anki's add-on configuration menu.
 For more info on setting up Ollama, see [ollama/ollama](https://github.com/ollama/ollama).

+## Roadmap
+- [] button for reverting a card back to its original wording
+- [] button for rephrasing a card on-demand
+- [] mark a rephrasing as bad (to avoid in the future)
+- [] tag to never rephrase card
+- [] disable/enable plugin
+- [] avoid rephrasing certain important words or phrases (marked in bold?)